wangkevin02/USP/README.md

 Below, we compare the performance of our USP against several strong baselines, all simulating **user** in multi-turn conversational interactions with LLMs.
 The first example demonstrates the reconstruction of a dialogue based on user characteristics extracted from a reference conversation.
 The second illustrates how different user simulators interact with an LLM using the <u>same randomly given profile</u>.

-**Analysis:** In the first figure, ProfileGPT (4o) struggles with **role confusion** and loops into mutual thanks with the LLM, while PlatoLM, unconstrained by a profile, **deviates from the topic** by the fourth turn (shifting from LLM-AI discussions to summarizing text) despite given the golden first-round context.
-Our USP effectively reconstructs user traits, maintaining semantic focus and even capturing stylistic quirks like the user’s “lazy” preference (e.g., lowercase “i”).
-In the second figure, ProfileGPT (4o) simulates the central theme well but over-expresses, often praising the LLM or offering help, whereas our USP better reflects real human-LLM dialogue with concise, direct expressions.
+**Analysis:** In the first example, ProfileGPT (4o), a GPT-4o baseline simulating users via role-playing, exhibits **role confusion** and devolves into repetitive mutual praise with the LLM.
+PlatoLM, lacking profile constraints, **strays off-topic** by the fourth turn (shifting from LLM-AI discussions to text summarization), despite given the golden first-round context.In contrast, our USP accurately reconstructs user characteristics, preserving semantic consistency and capturing stylistic nuances, such as the user’s “lazy” lowercase “i” preference.
+In the second example, ProfileGPT (4o) captures the profile’s core theme but over-embellishes, frequently praising or assisting the LLM, while our USP mirrors authentic human-LLM dialogue with concise, direct responses.